Table of Contents

 Understanding Toxic Relationships

-To avoid falling back into a toxic relationship and repeating these negative experiences you need to understand what a toxic relationship is.
-A toxic relationship is a relationship that is emotionally, mentally, or physically harmful to you.
+To avoid falling back into a toxic relationship and repeating these negative experiences, you need to understand what a toxic relationship is.
+A toxic relationship is one that is emotionally, mentally, or physically harmful to you.

 Toxic relationships are characterized by the following red flags: